coalton-lang/coalton/docs/coalton-lisp-interop.md

 ### Pitfalls of Having Two Modes

-Unfortunately, having two modes may mean one inadvertently depend on the behavior in one mode that is not supported in the other.
+Unfortunately, having two modes may mean that a user might inadvertently depend on the behavior of one mode that is not supported in the other.
 We advise testing your code against both modes.

 ### Developing the compiler